scheeloong/scheeloong.github.io/_contents/01-about.md

 * Step 1: What is the problem?
 What is the type of data we are working with?
 * Step 2: Modelling.
 What model should we use?
 What are the potential abilities of this model?
 * Step 3: How do we feasible train the model given our data?
 * Step 4: Evaluation.
-How do we evaluate how well this model has learnt and achieve its potential abilities of this model?
+How do we evaluate how well this model has learnt and excute its potential abilities ?

 I enjoy working with applied math and code.